 Recognising phishing emails

 Your security is important to us which is why we want you to be aware of online scams and hoax emails, commonly known as phishing, and how you can identify them.
-You should also know the steps you can take to protect your computer from viruses, worms and trojans.

 What is a phishing email and how to spot one